 Our goal is to inspire students to not only embrace science and/or medicine as a career choice, but also to encourage them to continue scientific studies throughout their academic careers.
 Interns come from diverse backgrounds from local high schools to colleges around the country, such as Stanford University and Yale University.

 Description: Internships are open to college undergraduate science majors as well as high school seniors.
 During the summer, each student will spend eight weeks working in one of the Banner Research laboratories.
 The Institute's research focuses on diseases such as Alzheimer's, Parkinson's, psychology and computational medical imaging .
 The student will be expected to commit 36-40 hours per week to the program.
 A stipend of $125/week will be given to the student upon their successful completion of the program.
 The overall aim is to give the students experience in biomedical research.

 The student will be required to undergo basic lab and chemical safety training, and attend weekly seminars given by the Banner Research scientists and participate in an intern symposia at the conclusion of the summer.

-The majority of interns will be located at the Banner Sun Health Research Institute while the others who conduct computational medical Imaging research will be located at Banner Alzheimer's Institute.
+Some Interns will be located at the Banner Sun Health Research Institute while the others will be located at Banner Alzheimer's Institute.

 The 2015 summer internship will begin on June 1 and end July 31.

 Requirements: The student must be at least 17 years of age and have completed high school biology and chemistry (or equivalent).
 The student must have maintained a minimum 3.4 grade point average (or equivalent) for the present school year.
 Minorities are encouraged to apply.

 Application process: Application Deadline - March 24, 2015